-A total of 136 studies were included in the systematic review.
+A total of 137 studies were included in the systematic review (Supplement D).
 Where a study encompassed several independent case studies, the case studies were included in the final database as separate entries.
 Each case study was coded by a unique study identifier and recorded in the georeferenced database (Supplement C).
-We recorded the following ancillary geographic data: (1) country, (2) site name, (3) coordinates (latitude and longitude in decimal degrees), (4) altitude (meters above sea level, m a.s.l.), and information on (5) bioclimate, (6) surface lithology, (7) ecosystem and (8) landform.
+We recorded the following ancillary geographic data: (1) country, (2) site name, (3) coordinates (latitude and longitude in decimal degrees), altitude (meters above sea level, m a.s.l.), and information on (4) bioclimate, (5) surface lithology, (6) ecosystem and (7) landform.
 The latter four variables were derived from the 2005 Nature Conservancy datasets via the USGS dataviewer for South America (https://rmgsc.cr.usgs.gov/).
-We included additional information on the type of study: (8) the experimental design following the classification scheme of Nichols et al. (2011), (9) the modelling approach based on a classification in statistical, process-based and mixed models, (10) the existence of field-data, and (11) the spatial scale and organisation of study based on a classification in plot (< 0.01 km2), small catchment (between 0.01 and 1000 km2), large catchment (> 1000 km2) and landscape scale (regional) analyses.
-The latter contain data collections that are not organised by hydrological units, and that include measurements taken over a larger geographical area.
+We included additional information on the type of study: (8) the experimental design following the classification scheme of Nichols et al. (2011), (9) the modelling approach based on a classification in statistical, process-150 based and mixed models, (10) the existence of field-data, and (11) the spatial scale of study based on a classification in plot (<

+0.01 km2), small catchment (between 0.01 and 1000 km2), large catchment (> 1000 km2) and landscape scale (regional) analyses.

 In the analyses, we quantified the effect of restoration and protection of natural vegetation such as forest or native grasslands (PRO), forestation with native or exotic species (FOR), and implementation of soil and water conservation measures (SWC) for soil erosion and mitigation (Fig. 2).
 Soil and water conservation measures (SWC) include crop management, conservation tillage, and slow forming terraces, and the implementation of linear elements such as vegetation strips and check dams.
 We compared the three natural infrastructure interventions (PRO, FOR and SWC) with untreated areas under traditional agriculture, either cropland (CROP) or rangeland (RANGE), and bare land (BARE).
-Bare land corresponds to abandoned cropland or degraded land with very low (< 10 %) vegetation cover.
+Bare land corresponds to abandoned to cropland or degraded land with very low (< 10 %) vegetation cover.

-The erosion indicators included in this study were (Fig. 2): Sloss = soil loss rate (determined as soil loss in t km-2 yr-1), RC = plot runoff coefficient (determined as event-based runoff coefficient from rainfall simulation experiments, in %), SSY = specific sediment yield (determined as the catchment-wide sediment yield per surface area, in abandoned cropland or degraded land with very low (< 10 %) vegetation cover.), and RCC = catchment-wide runoff ratio (determined as the annual total runoff ratio of the catchment, in %).
+The erosion indicators included in this study were (Fig. 2): Sloss = soil loss rate (determined as soil loss in t km-2 yr-1), PRC = plot runoff coefficient (determined as event-based runoff coefficient from rainfall simulation experiments, in %), SSY = specific sediment yield (determined as the catchment-wide sediment yield per surface area, in t km-2 yr-1), and RCC = catchment-wide runoff ratio (determined as the annual total runoff ratio of the catchment, in %).
 While Sloss and SSY are direct measures of soil erosion at the plot and catchment scale, the plot and catchment-wide runoff coefficients (RC and RCC) are indirect indicators of soil erosion by water: the rainfall regime plays a role as raindrop impact and runoff water are involved in the detachment of soil particles and transport of sediment in surface water flow.
-Empirical studies compiled by, for example, (Bonnesoeur et al., 2019; Valentin et al., 2008) have shown the strong association between runoff coefficients and soil erosion rates.
+Empirical studies compiled by, for example,